matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 |   Inlining | 13.315 ns | 0.2178 ns | 0.2037 ns |      - |         - |
 ```

 Inlining is now faster than `HashSet` but still slower than `Iter`.
-This is a win for me because there's now no performance downside to `BitSet` when compared to `HashSet` for this scenario.
+This is a win for me because there's now no performance downside to `BitSet` compared to `HashSet` for this scenario.
 Would I like to be able to match the performance of `Iter`?
-Yes, absolutely but this is already nowhere near the bottleneck of our engine so I moved on to other problems.
+Yes, absolutely, but this is already nowhere near the bottleneck of our engine, so I moved on to other problems.

 ## Conclusion

-You've learned a little about implementing `IEnumerable<'T>` for custom collections that you write and how to use the duck-typing of the `for` loop in .NET to get even better performance.
-We've also shown that we can get even greater performance using the `inline` keyword to remove stack-frames.
+You've learned a little about implementing `IEnumerable<'T>` for custom collections that you write and how to use the duck-typing of the `foreach` loop in .NET to get even better performance.
+We've also shown that we can perform even better using the `inline` keyword to remove stack frames.

-My recommendation is that you stick with the built in looping functions provided by F#: `map`, `iter`, iteri`, etc. They are highly optimized and will give you great performance out of the box.
-Only in rare use cases where the need to capture a `Span<'T>` or some other restriction forces you to use other looping constructs should you consider other options.
+I recommend that you stick with the built-in looping functions provided by F#: `map`, `iter`, `iteri`, etc. They are highly optimized and will give you great performance out of the box.
+In rare cases, you should consider other options where the need to capture a `Span<'T>` or another restriction forces you to use other looping constructs.
 I hope you find this helpful.
 Please feel free to reach out with any questions or critiques 😊.